Anyone who owns an LG clothes dryer that caught on fire.

 A class action lawsuit could help people get their money back for their dryers, force LG to release a fix for the issue, and provide money to people who had property damage as a result of a fire.

 Attorneys would like to speak to anyone who owned an LG dryer and had it catch on fire.

 They have reason to believe a defect in the dryers is allowing lint to build up in areas that aren’t accessible to the user, thereby creating a substantial fire hazard.
 The attorneys are investigating whether a class action lawsuit can be filed over the issue – but first need to hear from people who had their LG dryers catch fire before they can take any action against the manufacturer.

 You may be able to help get a class action lawsuit started to get your money back for your machine and any damage it caused.
-It doesn’t cost anything to contact us or to speak with the attorneys handling this investigation.

 What Could Cause a Dryer Fire?

 A number of issues can cause a dryer to catch fire, including control board issues, faulty gas valves or wiring, and thermostat problems.
 Attorneys believe, however, that some fires in LG dryers are being caused by a design defect in the machines.

 Specifically, the design of these dryers may allow lint to bypass the collection vent, build up behind the drum (the part that surrounds the clothing chamber) and come in contact with the machine’s heat source.
 Attorneys believe that because the area where the lint can collect is inaccessible, consumers would never know that their clothes dryers are suffering from this problem.

 What Problems Have People Reported with their LG Dryers?

 A number of consumers who own LG dryers have complained of: